nathangeffen/Cooperation/README.md

 I first read about the Prisoner's Dilemna in Douglas Hofstadter's Metamagical Themas.
 It's a collection of Hofstadter's beautiful articles in Scientific American.

 Axelrod, Robert.
 1984.
 The Evolution of Cooperation.
 New York: Basic Books.
-(As references in Felkins L)
+(As referenced in Felkins L)

 Felkins, Leon.
 1995.
 The Prisoner's Dilemma. [http://perspicuity.net/sd/pd-brf.html](http://perspicuity.net/sd/pd-brf.html "Felkins webpage")